If buildings sprang up suddenly out of the ground like mushrooms, their rooftops would be covered with a layer of soil and plants.

 Waterproof membranes now make it easier to design green-roof systems that capture water for irrigation, allow drainage, support the growing medium, and resist the invasion of roots.
 Such roof systems include the roofing membrane, drainage mat, extruded insulation along with pavers when applicable.

-Building Solutions is the only turnkey supplier who also is positioned to offer growing media from Oldcastle Lawn and Garden, a CRH company.
+Building Solutions is the only turnkey supplier who also is positioned to offer growing media from the Lawn and Garden division of Oldcastle APG, A CRH Company.

 In some places, such as Portland, Oregon, builders are encouraged to use living roofs by fee reductions and other incentives.
 In other countries—such as Germany, Switzerland, and Austria—living roofs are required by law on roofs of suitable pitch.